 The District will increase the number of SWDs who receive instruction in general education classrooms for at least 80% of their day, by 3.3% each year, bringing the total percentage of SWD who receive their instruction in general education classrooms more than 80% of the day, to 65% by the end of the 2021-22 school year.
-The District will also decrease the number of SWDs who receive instruction in general education classrooms less than 40% of their day by 1.5% a year, bringing the total percentage of students who receive their instruction in general education classrooms less than 40% of their day by 1.5% does not be added to 17.6% by the end of the 2021-2022 school year, as set forth in the table below.
+The District will also decrease the number of SWDs who receive instruction in general education classrooms less than 40% of their day by 1.5% a year, bringing the total percentage of students who receive their instruction in general education classrooms less than 40% of their day to 17.6% by the end of the 2021-2022 school year, as set forth in the table below.